seraph776/seraph776/README.md

 - 📫 You can reach me at [seraph776@gmail.com](mailto:seraph@gmail.com)
 - ⚡ Fun Fact: I love to draw and play chess! ♞

-I am a Code-Blooded Python Engineer and Web Developer.
 I consider myself a "_Student of Life, for Life._" Meaning, the more I Learn, the more I realize, "_I know nothing_ (`Socrates`)."
 Which compels me to Learn something new each day.

 </details>